rileysurratt/social-link-profile/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-- styled a <p> to give the illusion of a button
+- styled a paragraph to give the illusion of a button
 ``` css
 .button {
     border-radius: 4px;